Azure/slm-innovator-lab/0_lab_preparation/why_finetune.md

 ### 2.4.
 LLMOps
 ![ft-azure-overview3](images/ft-azure-overview3.png)

-Azure AI Studio provides a comprehensive suite of tools for managing and optimizing SLMs/LLMs in production environments.
+Azure AI Foundry provides a comprehensive suite of tools for managing and optimizing SLMs/LLMs in production environments.
 LLMOps encompasses the following key areas:

-- **AI Hub**: A Top-level resource in AI Studio, providing security configuration with a managed network, compute resources for development and deployment, and connections to Azure services like Azure OpenAI and AI Search.
+- **AI Hub**: A Top-level resource in AI Foundry, providing security configuration with a managed network, compute resources for development and deployment, and connections to Azure services like Azure OpenAI and AI Search.
 It supports multiple child projects and includes an associated storage account for data and artifact storage.
 - **AI Project**: Child resource of the hub, providing access to development tools for building and customizing AI applications.
 It includes reusable components like datasets, models, and offers an isolated container for data uploads within the AI hub's inherited storage.
 Project-scoped connections ensure private access to data for project members, and it supports open-source model deployments from the catalog and fine-tuned model endpoints.
-- **Evaluation**: Azure AI Studio provides evaluation tools for automatically evaluating the performance of SLMs/LLMs.
+- **Evaluation**: Azure AI Foundry provides evaluation tools for automatically evaluating the performance of SLMs/LLMs.
 Feedback from these evaluations is used to improve the model iteratively.

 ----